 “They should do whatever they want to do as it’s not real boxing,” pointed out Thuram, “It’s fighting, but it’s NOT boxing.

 “It’s like a circus show.
-But, fight fans like to see fights, and they are providing entertaining fights for the fight fans.
+But, fight fans like to see fights, and they provide entertaining fights for the fight fans.

 “The boxing purists would argue it regardless if they call it entertainment or not.”